pegi3s/dockerfiles/ngs_pipeliner/manual.md

 Open a PowerShell prompt as an Administrator and run the following command:

     ```
-    wsl –install
+    wsl.exe -–install
     ```

 - **Step 2:Install Ubuntu using the Microsoft Store.**<br/>
+If you have just installed Windows Subsystem Linux, it should have installed Ubuntu along the way.
+You can check by typing ubuntu in the search bar.
+If it is already installed you can skip this step.

+    If you don't have it or want to have a separate ubuntu installation:

     Press the Windows button, type “Microsoft Store” in the search bar, and run the application.
     In the “Microsoft Store” search bar, type Ubuntu, choose the distribution you want, and then click on the “Get” button.
 During the installation, you will be asked to give a name to the super user account, that could be different from the name of your Windows account, and set the respective password.
 Once the installation is completed, a new app, named "Ubuntu” will be available, that can be accessed by pressing the Windows button, typing “Ubuntu” in the search bar, and running the application.
 When this is done, a command line terminal appears.